France struggles to fight radical Islam in its jails

 One such was Mohamed Merah, who killed four Jews and three soldiers last year in and around the southern city of Toulouse.
 This marked the worst attack on French soil since 1995 bombings on the France's underground train network by Algeria's Armed Islamic Group (GIA) that killed eight and wounded scores.

 Merah, 23, spent time in jail for violent theft.
-Another suspected French Islamist was radicalised behind bars before being shot by police in October.
+Another suspected French Islamist was radicalized behind bars before being shot by police in October.

 In March an Islamist suspect was arrested on accusations of plotting an imminent bomb attack on French soil.
 He had spent five months in jail last year for drugs and theft offences.